Team tackles the untold stories of the Civil War through augmented reality

 The second, media-focused team is also transdisciplinary from Virginia Tech.
 Doug Bowman is the Frank J. Maher Professor of Computer Science and the director of the Center for Human-Computer Interaction.
 Also from that center is Todd Ogle, the associate director for immersive experiences.
 Ogle also directs the Applied Research in Immersive Experiences and Simulations program at University Libraries and holds affiliate assistant professorships in the School of Education and the Department of Computer Science.

 Also included on the team is Corinne Guimont, digital scholarship coordinator in Virginia Tech Publishing, part of University Libraries.
 With the School of Visual Arts is Thomas Tucker, associate professor, and Zachary Duer, assistant professor.
-Kurt Luther, an assistant professor of computer science who is also affiliated with the Department of History, rounds out the group, bridging the humanities and digital teams.
+Kurt Luther, an associate professor of computer science who is also affiliated with the Department of History, rounds out the group, bridging the humanities and digital teams.

 Since reading a book on the battle of the Second Manassas 15 years ago, Ogle has wanted to bring historical documents, photographs, and map information, often found in libraries and archives, to light on a Civil War battlefield.
 This project is providing him with the opportunity.

 “At the time, smartphones didn’t exist, and mobile augmented reality was still in the laboratory research and development phase of its lifecycle,” Ogle said.
 “Even now, sharing such hidden histories has not become widespread even though the technical affordances exist.
 I’d like to push this out to as wide an audience as possible.”

 Talbott said Pamplin Historical Park is looking forward to the team’s efforts.

 “This project is an excellent fit for the park because it allows us to continue to share history and its relevance through multiple perspectives as we have traditionally, but with exciting, cutting-edge technology as an additional learning tool,” he said.